jmettraux/eurotrash/src/taa__tactics.md

 ### Fighters

 The goal of the fight is thus the fighter, in other words the enemy fighters, whose complete knock out is generally neither possible nor even necessary.
 The battle is won where their will to resist is broken.
 All in all, fighting is a matter of morale or of psychology.
-Its targets are the souls of the enemy commander and fighters.
+Its targets are the souls of the enemy commander and of the fighters.

 The decisive element is first and foremost the fighting spirit of the troop and its commanders.
 Numerical, material or technical superiority only come second, as does pure and simple skill.